hmckin/Capstone/README.md

 </div>

 Without ground truth labels for calories, there was no method for evaluating the accuracy of the object detection model.

+## Conclusion

+This project leverages machine learning techniques to address challenges in nutrition tracking and dietary adherence.
+The utilization of transfer learning with EfficientNet B0 facilitates accurate classification of common food items, while a sophisticated object detection model, blending Faster RCNN and InceptionResNet V2, estimates food volume and approximates caloric content.
+The dual-approach methodology, selecting either a thumb or a plate as a reference based on object detection confidence scores, enhances the flexibility and robustness of the calorie estimation process.
+The project caters to a diverse user base, ranging from those with specific dietary needs to individuals aiming to reduce food waste.

+Thanks for reading, hope you enjoyed!